Version: v2.4.0

 | 20,000 Records | 2.26 MB | 11.1 MB |

-SQL JOIN clause can combine rows between two tables.
-Medoo provides a simple syntax for the JOIN clause.
+SQL JOIN clauses combine rows from multiple tables.
+Medoo provides a simple syntax for building joins.

 - [>] ==> LEFT JOIN